MetroCS/NativeJavaApp/README.md

 └── build.xml           # The Ant build script
 ```
 ## Usage Commands
-Open your terminal in the project root and use the following targets:
+Open a terminal in the project root and use the following targets:

 | Command |	Description |
 |-----|-----|